IsaacUA/portfolio_website/README.md

 ## Get in Touch 📧

-Got questions or feedback?
-Reach out to me at [dmytro.hordus@gmail.com].
+Questions or feedback?
+You can reach me at [dmytro.hordus@gmail.com].

 ---

-Enjoy exploring my Personal Corner in 3D! 🧑‍🚀
+Explore the 3D experience, and don't forget to check out the landing page! 🌐 [Visit my Landing Page](https://isaacazimovua.github.io/portfolio_inner-website/) 🚀